Arosian-Stagg/TF2-Binds/README.md

 Null cancel movement = if you hold left and then hold right with both left and right being held down, you will go right instead of standing still.

-RightArrow = Inspect
+UpArrow = Inspect

-Up and Down Arrows = cycle through player cams when dead
+Left and Right Arrows = cycle through player cams when dead

 now all classes have access to loadouts A and B